Grinnell’s New City Offices: Take a Quick Tour

 In Grinnell, the people’s house just moved.

 As a result of a number of developments, Grinnell’s Community Center was sold in September of 2016 to Catalyst Development, LLC, and the building will become Hotel Grinnell in a few months.
-Meanwhile, arrangements began to relocate city offices to the Spaulding Center for Transportation, with the major portion of the move completed during the week of January 23.
+Meanwhile, arrangements began with the help of local moving services to relocate city offices to the Spaulding Center for Transportation, with the major portion of the move completed during the week of January 23.

 A Virtual Tour